NicholasStern/Dotua/docs/milestone2.md

 ### Examples
 There are two files in the top level directory of the autodiff package that demonstrate the usage of the package.
 The first is a file called "driver.py" which provides further examples on how the autodiff package can be used, and also serves as a comparison to numpy functions to prove its efficacy.

 The second file is an interactive jupyter notebook which contains an example use case where the autodiff package performs well, namely, the Newton-Raphson method for approximating roots of functions.
-This notebook is titled "newton_demo.ipynb" and resides in the top level directory of the package as well.
+This notebook is titled "newton_demo.ipynb" and resides in "examples" folder in the top level directory of the package.
 The output of this demo is reproduced here for convenience:

 ![](images/newton.png)